 Hyman has received two kidney transplants, both at Northwestern Medicine.
 The first he received in 1992 from his mother, Phyllis Riebman (Phyllis is now 82 years old and is as loving and feisty as ever, Hyman reports).
 He received a second transplant in 2006, and together, both transplants have given him an amazing 21 years with the love of his life and his two wonderful children.

-“I am honored to have the opportunity to give back something to the transplant community, which has done so much for me,” Hyman says.
 He hopes that the work he does with NMTAC will help lead to more successful organ transplants throughout the state and the country, and ultimately, more lives saved.